nathan-mersha/gennode/README.md

 #### Author
 Nathan Mersha

+### Installation

+Gen node is available on npm, type:

+`$ sudo npm i -g gennode`

+and install it globally, now you can use it from the command line.

 ### Philosopy
 Following the trendy naming paradigm of __* as *__ , here comes another one __Server as a configuration__.
 A very simple **CRUD** sever has a set of properties that can be described in a simple configuration file.